Adding e-mails or e-mail attachments to MetaShare can be done using one of the following methods:

 There are a few third-party Outlook add-ins that are able to save e-mails and their attachments to SharePoint and most of these also give the user the option to save e-mails to SharePoint even when sending e-mails.
 The list below is not a full list, just some that we have been working with in different projects:

-Regardless of which method you use to upload your e-mails from Outlook to MetaShare, the document viewer that we use to display e-mails in MetaShare as well as in standard SharePoint, will not show any of an e-mail’s attachments and therefore user’s will not be able to open these attachments from the e-mail when it is opened in MetaShare/SharePoint.
+Regardless of which method you use to upload your e-mails from Outlook to MetaShare, SharePoint’s file viewer, that we use to display e-mails in MetaShare as well as in standard SharePoint, will not show any of an e-mail’s attachments and therefore user’s will not be able to open these attachments from the e-mail when it is opened in MetaShare/SharePoint.
 If you download the e-mails you will however see that the attachments are still available in the e-mail.